naddison36/tx2uml/examples/README.md

 ## bZx Flash Loan Attacks

-The generated [bZx1.png](./bZx1.png) and [bZx2.png](./bZx2.png) images are too big to include in the readme so you'll have to access them via the links.
+The generated [bZx1.png](./bZx1.png) and [bZx2.png](./bZx2.png) images are too big to include in the readme so you'll have to download them via the links.
 See Kerman Kohli's [The Holistic bZx Post-Mortem](https://defiweekly.substack.com/p/announcing-defi-audits-and-the-holistic) post for an excellent description of what happened in both attacks.

 First attack